OpenMDAO/POEMs/POEM_036.md

 Inspired by the PR https://github.com/OpenMDAO/OpenMDAO/pull/1541 some way of serializing and loading the trained weights of a Kriging Surrogate model is needed to facilitate this functionality.

-Instead of using Pickle however, which is very sensitive to host and Python environment changes, and also saves data in an insecure, arbitrary, binary, slow and memory-intensive manner, we suggest using JSON as its more flexible than just using plain CSV table files and also  comes with native support by the Python runtime.
-There are more optimal formats available, like PyTables or even HDF5, but these require external libraries.
-JSON files can be easily exchanged, compressed and even manually inspected.
+Instead of using Pickle however, which is very sensitive to host and Python environment changes, and also saves data in an insecure, arbitrary, binary, slow and memory-intensive manner, we suggest using the Numpy Binary Format as its more flexible than just using plain CSV table files and offers compression.

-The encoding of the JSON file would follow the aforementioned PR, by creating one root object with the following structure:
+NumPy offers a form of dictionary file format, essentially just a zip-file wrapper around their file format NPY.
+Using `numpy.savez` or `numpy.savez_compressed` a dictionary-like structure can be stored.
+The following tuples need to be saved:

 ```json
 {